Robotix0verflow/lua_modules/README.md

 # lua_modules for LEGO SPIKE Prime

-The following modules, created by Robotix0verflow, are intended for a Lua-to-Python compiler designed for the LEGO SPIKE Prime.
-These files are essential for providing IntelliSense support in VS Code with the EmmyLua extension.
+these are intended for a Lua-to-Python compiler designed for the LEGO SPIKE Prime.
+These files are required for IntelliSense support in VS Code with the EmmyLua extension.

 **Module Progress**